aaravnavani/mini-internet-stack/notes2.md

     - A has to know "What is the MAC address for IP 10.0.0.1"

 3) To do this, A sends an ARP request with a broadcast MAC.
     - A doesn't know B's MAC so it uses ARP
     - So it creates an ethernet frame:
         `dstMac = ff:ff:ff:ff:ff:ff` (broadcast -> everyone on LAN hears it) `srcMac = A's own MAC`
         `ethertype = ARP`
-    - This makes a shout to the whole LAN asking who owns IP 10.0.0.
+    - This makes a shout to the whole LAn askin who owns IP 10.0.0.

 4) B responds sends back an ARP to respond
     - B builds a unicast frame back to A: